ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

    This is a little odd - the command `poetry env activate` return the correct command to do this, but _does not actually run it_.
-This means that you need to tell your computer to run the output of the `poetry` command: once you have done this the command line updates to show you are now running in the virtual environment
+This means that you need to tell your computer to run the output of the `poetry` command: once you have done this the command line updates to show you are now running in the virtual environment - your command line prompt should start with something like `(virtual-ecostem-py3.13)`.

     `````{tab-set}
     :sync-group: operating_system